georgevelasco/about_me/docs/product_container/index.md

 I am a disciplined written communicator.
 I build trust with technical teams through hands-on problem solving and with stakeholders through transparent and frequent communication.

 ### I know how to lead under uncertainty
-I advocate product co-ownership through question-led roadmaps and transparent decision-making.
-Creating a work ethic of clear individual accountability and openness to feedback.
+I advocate product co-ownership by posting key assumptions on my roadmap and transparent decision-making.
+I aim to create a work ethic of clear individual accountability and openness to feedback.

 Below some highlights of my work: